dylewsky/CMIP5_variable_table/README.md

 # CMIP5_variable_table
 CSV info sheet of variables in the Coupled Model Intercomparison Project 5 (CMIP5)

-All data from standard_output.xls available at https://pcmdi.llnl.gov/mips/cmip5/datadescription.html
+All data scraped from standard_output.xls available at https://pcmdi.llnl.gov/mips/cmip5/datadescription.html

 Consolidated into a single csv for easier querying.
 Data is included for the following columns: